nexus-rpc/api/SPEC.md

 the handler.
 The callback request must strip away the `Nexus-Callback-` prefix.
 E.g if a Start Operation request includes a `Nexus-Callback-Token: some-token` header, the callback request would include a `Token: some-token` header.

+The `Nexus-Callback-Token` header is **REQUIRED**.
+It MUST contain a caller-generated token that uniquely identifies the originating operation.
+Handlers MUST include this header’s value as a `Token` header in all callback requests to the caller-provided `callback` URL.
+This header allows correlation between callback requests and their originating operations.

 The `Operation-Timeout` header field can be added to inform the handler how long the caller is willing to wait for an operation to complete.
 This is distinct from the more general `Request-Timeout` header which is used to indicate the timeout for a single HTTP request.
 Format of this header value is number + unit, where unit can be `ms` for